HarshitKhurana/Dividcoin/README.md

-# Dividcoin
+# Dividtract (Divident Payout Contract)
 ##### This is a pet project for getting hands on with SmartContracts development.
 And may never see the light of day.

 ### UseCase

-- The intent of the coin is to payout dividends to it's board of directors (A hypothetical set of people).
+- The intent of this contract is to payout dividends to it's board of directors (A hypothetical set of people).
   - This can be further generalised to all the shareholders in an organisation.
 - The Profit made by an organisation can be transferred to this Contract account & will further be paid out as dividends to board members.